Rural poverty in Canada: Recognizing the gap

-poorer health, and poorer access to health care services than urban Canadians.
-In regards to health outcomes, and health care services related to stroke specifically, an association has been linked between low income, low hospital volume, and poorer stroke outcome.
-This suggests that Canadians of different socio-economic groups may have equal access to health care facilities, but the quality of said facilities is often reflection of financial status of the residents of the area.
-The high-volume, urban hospitals are often not easily accessible to Canadians who live in rural poverty, magnifying the gap between rural and urban stroke outcomes, and overall health status.
+In stroke recovery, lower socioeconomic status and treatment at low-volume hospitals have both been associated with poorer outcomes, including higher mortality and disability.
+Evidence also suggests that higher-volume, specialized stroke centers achieve better outcomes.
+However, access to such facilities is uneven across regions, and rural patients may experience delays in receiving advanced stroke care due to geographic distance from comprehensive stroke centers, contributing to disparities in outcomes between rural and urban populations.

 Closing the gap

 In a response to the poor health outcomes and health disparities specific to rural poverty in Canada, there have been many coalitions and initiatives that nurses, physicians and researchers are attempting to implement in order to close the gap between rural and urban health outcomes.
 Changes in research are being called for as there is an evident lack of research that focuses on rural poverty, but plenty of studies done for urban poverty in Canada.
 Nurses and organizations are recognizing areas for further research in areas such as rural immigrants, foreign migrant workers, rural family violence, labour force mobility of low income households, barriers specific to rural health settings, rural aboriginal homeless, rural adolescents, and more longitudinal studies measuring long-term outcomes related to health care gaps.
 More information on rural poverty in Canada would aid in the evolution of much needed interventions towards ending the long-term poverty found in rural Canada.
 Many studies have illustrated the need for rural networks and supports to address a broad spectrum of personal and social needs.
 Unfortunately many of these “solutions” only provide short term fixes and are not able to work long term to assist rural Canadians in their journey out of poverty.

-One successful group “The Nurse-Physician Collaborative Partnership” was developed to provide improved access and quality of services to chronically ill elderly living in rural areas by sharing the care between the two professions.
-The partnership found that interdisciplinary homecare was beneficial, reduced cost and improved health outcomes.
-This approach also reported high levels of patient satisfaction.
-Patients favoured the in-home interventions implemented by the nurse and physician collaboration as it decreased cost expenses of traveling and made receiving care possible if a lack of transportation was available.
-The collaborative partnership reduced patient anxiety about their health concerns and increased their confidence in managing their own health issues.
-The program addressed several common health outcomes of rural Canadians living in poverty as it reduced the number of hospital admissions, length of hospital stay, the number of emergency room and ambulatory care visits, and the number of tests needed.
+The Nurse–Physician Collaborative Partnership was developed to improve access to and the quality of primary health care for chronically ill older adults living in rural Alberta through collaboration between homecare nurses and general practitioners.
+Evaluation of the program found improvements in activities of daily living, cognitive status, psychological well-being, knowledge of disease processes, and confidence in managing health issues.
+Patients' use of acute care services also declined, including reductions in hospital admissions, days spent in hospital, emergency department visits, and acute health-service costs (excluding program costs).
+The findings suggest that collaborative interdisciplinary home care may improve outcomes for chronic illness older adults in rural communities.